axelvaldez/radical-companies/_posts/radical-model/2022-06-29-radical-certs.markdown

 ---

 <div style="display:none;">
- <p>"Certificates" fit in a FIAT world we live in, run by hierarchies and organized around domination through fear.
+ <p>&ldquo;Certificates&rdquo; fit in a FIAT world we live in, run by hierarchies and organized around domination through fear.
 But "certs" don't make sense within a RADICAL system, without hierachies or domination."</p>
 </div>

 <h1>How It Started</h1>